 Notes

-- You can make jam with just a small quantity of fruit.
+- Apricots: the weight listed is the prepared weight – ie: after the stones and any blemishes have been removed.
+Ensure your fruit is freshly picked and of good quality.
+Avoid fruit that is bruised or over-ripe.
+The apricots contain pectin, which aids in the jam setting.
+If your fruit is older, it will contain less pectin.
+You can make jam with just a small quantity of fruit.
 If you use a smaller quantity of fruit the jam will set in a shorter cooking time.

-- It is essential to use just ripe, or some slightly unripe, fruit.
+- Quality of fruit: it is essential to use just ripe, or some slightly unripe, fruit.
 Choose fruit with great flavour.
 Bruised or over-ripe fruit is not suitable.

-- Fresh lemon juice not only balances the sweetness of the sugar, but it also helps the pectin to set the jam.
+- Lemon juice: not only balances the sweetness of the sugar, but it also helps the pectin to set the jam.
+We prefer to use freshly squeezed lemon juice.

-- Do not reduce the amount of sugar.
+- Sugar: do not reduce the amount of sugar.
 The sugar not only sweetens the fruit, but it helps the jam to set and acts as a preservative.
 If you reduce the sugar, your jam may not be shelf-stable and may go mouldy.

-- The chilled plates are used to quickly cool the jam when testing the setting point.
+- Chilled plates: the chilled plates are used to quickly cool the jam when testing the setting point.

-- To stir, use a long-handled wooden spoon.
+- Wooden spoon: to stir, use a long-handled wooden spoon.
 Metal will become dangerously hot.
 A long-handled spoon helps to keep your hand away from the boiling jam.

-- The amount of time to reach setting point will vary depending on the amount of fruit, the size of your saucepan and the heat that you apply.
-However, if boiled too long the pectin may be destroyed and the jam may not set.
+- Setting point: the amount of time to reach setting point will vary depending on the amount of fruit, the size of your saucepan and the heat that you apply.
+Be vigilant in checking your jam – if boiled too long the pectin may be destroyed and the jam may not set.

-- Please note, the nutritional information is based on one entire jar.
+- Nutritional information: is based on one whole jar.
 The nutritional information is an estimate only.

 Nutrition Estimate: